tjardoo/eloquent-rs/eloquent/README.md

   - Cursor-based pagination support via `paginate()`.
   - SQL query generation as raw `sql()` or formatted output `pretty_sql()`.
   - Query validation and error handling (can be skipped with `skip_validation()`).
+  - Use question or dollar placeholders for prepared statements.

 Use your IDE to explore the available methods, or refer to the [docs.rs/eloquent - QueryBuilder](https://docs.rs/eloquent/latest/eloquent/struct.QueryBuilder.html).